 Is SSDI Back Pay Taxable?

-Back pay refers to SSDI benefits for the months when the individual was disabled while waiting for approval.
+Back pay refers to SSDI benefits for the months when the individual was disabled and waiting for approval.
 SSDI back pay, including lump-sum payments, could increase SSDI recipients’ income for the year in which the individual receives them.
 This could lead to increased tax liability for individuals.

 If SSDI recipients don’t want to lose a portion of their back pay through taxation, they can apply their benefits owed from the year before to previous tax returns.
 Doing so would reduce their taxable income for the year when they receive their back pay.